purvithakor/aws-machine-learning-1/aws-machine-learning-1-master/Jupyter Notebook Server Mac/README.md

 ![](https://raw.github.com/yuxiaohuang/aws-machine-learning-1/master/aws-machine-learning-1-master/Jupyter%20Notebook%20Server%20Mac/screenshots/12.png)

-Once you've copied your hash somewhere, you can exit out of ipython by typing 'exit' and pressing 'Enter'
+Once you've copied your hash somewhere, you can exit out of ipython by typing `exit` and pressing `Enter`
 ![](https://raw.github.com/yuxiaohuang/aws-machine-learning-1/master/aws-machine-learning-1-master/Jupyter%20Notebook%20Server%20Mac/screenshots/13.png)

 12. We now need to update the Jupyter Notebook Configuration File to store your password and SSL certificate information.
 We'll use nano (a simple text editor) to edit this file by typing the following command